Donnykk/SC6111_Web-Programming/Assignment1/README.md

-# Assigntment of lecture SC6111
+# Assigntment1 of lecture SC6111

 Implement a page like https://portfolio.metamask.io/swap